PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Methodology

 \subsection{Event-corner Feature Detection and Tracking}

-The SAE would be updated through the motion-compensated event stream, while the existing event-corner features are tracked by the LK optical flow on the TS with polarity $T_{p}(x,t)$ which is generated from the updated SAE (shown in Fig.\ref{event_corner_tracking_in_ts}).
-Specifically, we use a two-way tracking strategy to track event-corner features between two consecutive timestamps.
-For any event-corner feature $F_{e}$ on last timestamp $T_{p}(x,t)$ is tracked to $F_{e}^{'}$ on current timestamp $T_{p}(x,t)$, we would reverse the tracking process by tracking $F_{e}^{'}$ on current timestamp $T_{np}(x,t)$ back to $F_{e}^{''}$ on last timestamp $T_{p}(x,t)$.
-If the distance between $F_{e}^{''}$ and $F_{e}^{'}$ is smaller than a threshold (1.0 pixel in our experiment), this event-corner feature would be viewed as successfully tracked.
+The SAE would be updated through the motion-compensated event stream, while the existing event-corner features are tracked by the LK optical flow on the TS with polarity $T_{p}(\boldsymbol{x},t)$ which is generated from the updated SAE (shown in Fig.\ref{event_corner_tracking_in_ts}).
+Different from our previous EIO\cite{GWPHKU:MyEVIO}, in this work, we use a two-way tracking strategy to track event-corner features between two consecutive timestamps.
+For any event-corner feature $F_{e}$ on last timestamp $T_{p}(\boldsymbol{x},t)$ is tracked to $F_{e}^{'}$ on current timestamp $T_{p}(\boldsymbol{x},t)$, we would reverse the tracking process by tracking $F_{e}^{'}$ on current timestamp $T_{np}(\boldsymbol{x},t)$ back to $F_{e}^{''}$ on last timestamp $T_{p}(\boldsymbol{x},t)$.
+If the distance between $F_{e}^{''}$ and $F_{e}^{'}$ is smaller than a threshold (1.0 pixel in our experiment), this event-corner feature would be viewed as being successfully tracked.
 The event-corner features that are not successfully tracked in the current timestamp would be discarded immediately.

 Whenever the number of the tracked features falls below a certain threshold (150-250 in our experiment), new event-corner features would be detected from the latest motion-compensated event stream (shown in Fig.\ref{event_corner_in_event}) for future feature tracking.
 Modified from the publicly available implementation of the Arc* algorithm \cite{GWPHKU:ARC*} for event-based corner detection, we extract the event corners on the individual event by leveraging the SAE rather than adopting the conventional corner detection algorithms in frame-like accumulation (like Ref. \cite{GWPHKU:ETH-EVIO} \cite{GWPHKU:Ultimate-SLAM}).
 The newly detected event-corner features would be further selected by setting the TS with polarity as the mask (shown in Fig.\ref{event_corner_in_ts}).
 To enforce the uniform distribution, a minimum distance (10-20 pixels for different resolution event cameras) is set between two neighboring event-corner features.
-Meanwhile, we maintain the event corners, where the pixel value of the TS with polarity is not equal to 128.0, to emphasize the detected event-corner features located in the strong edges rather than the too many noisy features in low texture areas.
+Meanwhile, we maintain the event corners, where the pixel value of the TS with polarity is not equal to 128.0, to emphasize the detected event-corner features located in the strong edges rather than the numerous noisy features in low texture areas.